Set up development environment

 - Familiarity with the command-line interface.

-Setup development environment
+Set up development environment

-For this guide, we will rely on the Blueprint SDK and Node.js/TypeScript stack for writing wrappers, tests, and deployment scripts for your smart contract, as it provides the easiest, ready-to-use environment for smart contract development.
+For this guide, we will rely on the Blueprint and Node.js/TypeScript stack for writing wrappers, tests, and deployment scripts for your smart contract, as it provides the easiest, ready-to-use environment for smart contract development.

 Step 1: install Node.js

-are installed by executing the following command:
+Check that npm and node are installed by executing the following commands:

 npm -v